PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formalization in Isabelle/HOL

 \section{Formalization in Isabelle/HOL}

-This section presents the formalization of {\system} in the (interactive) theorem prover Isabelle/HOL~\cite{nipkow2002isabelle}.
-The formal model of {\system} consists of a \emph{high-level specification} $\spec_h$ and a refined \emph{low-level specification} $\spec_l$: $\spec_h$ captures the core components of {\system} and gives the simplest description of the system behavior, whereas $\spec_l$ -- closer to the implementation layer -- encodes a more fine-grained characterization of all possible executions of the system.
-We opt for \emph{deductive} verification as implemented in Isabelle/HOL due to its scalability and inherent support of \emph{abstraction refinement}~\cite{DBLP:conf/mkm/Ballarin06} and \emph{code generation}~\cite{codegen,codegen2}.
-A detailed discussion on other verification approaches can be found in \cref{sec:relatedWork}.
+This section presents the formalization of {\system} in the theorem prover Isabelle/HOL~\cite{nipkow2002isabelle}.
+The formal model consists of a \emph{high-level specification} $\spec_h$ and a refined \emph{low-level specification} $\spec_l$. $\spec_h$ captures core components of {\system} and gives the simplest description of the system behavior, whereas $\spec_l$ is a \emph{symbolic model} closer to the implementation layer, encoding a more fine-grained characterization of all possible executions of the system.
+We opt for deductive verification as implemented in Isabelle/HOL due to its scalability and inherent support of abstraction refinement~\cite{DBLP:conf/mkm/Ballarin06} and code generation~\cite{codegen}.

+\paragraph*{\textbf Adversary model} For the adversarial behavior \cref{attack-AP} identified in \cref{subsec:threat}, we consider the possibility that the agent AP is compromised, allowing the compromised agent to manipulate its long-term keys.
+For the adversarial behavior \cref{attack-chip} identified in \cref{subsec:threat}, we explicitly model a classical Dolev-Yao-style adversary \cite{DBLP:conf/focs/DolevY81} who has full control over the insecure BSP-AP communication channel.
+However, the adversary is limited by the constraints of the cryptographic methods used: he cannot forge signatures or decrypt messages without knowing the key (the black box cryptography assumption).